 Take Out a Home Equity Loan or Line of Credit

-Never EVER take money out of your home to pay off credit card debt.
+Never ever take money out of your home to pay off credit card debt.
 Credit card debt is unsecured debt.

 If you don’t pay your credit card bill, there’s nothing a credit card company can do other than ruin your credit and/or harass you endlessly to pay your bills.

-Mortgage debt is secured by your home.
+But mortgage debt is secured by your home.
 If you fail to keep up with your monthly mortgage payments, you could find yourself out on the street.

 A home equity loan or line of credit only adds to the amount of money you owe on your house, making it more likely that you could default and go into foreclosure.